 - i.
 There is sufficient suitable and employment land available elsewhere; - ii.
 The proposals provide overriding benefits against other objectives or policies in the plan; or - iii.
-It can be demonstrated that a unit has been unsuccessfully marketed for its existing use or has remained vacant for at least six months. - 6.31 The significant majority of existing and future employment supply lies within the sites, areas and centres allocated in this plan.
-These areas rightly provide the focus for the provision of employment uses in Stevenage.
+It can be demonstrated that a unit has been unsuccessfully marketed for its existing use, or has remained vacant, over a considerable period of time. - 6.31 The significant majority of existing and future employment supply lies within the sites, areas and centres allocated in this plan.
+These areas rightly provide the focus for the provision of B-class uses in Stevenage.
 As a planned new town, major new employment proposals should be sited here. - 6.32 However, employment uses outside of these areas also play an important role in the local economy.
 They can help to create mixed-use localities that provide jobs for, and services to, residents in line with sustainability objectives.
-The Old Town area in particular contains an additional supply of small workshops and office buildings. - 6.33 New, or replacement, small premises that meet the criteria above will be granted planning permission. - 6.34 At the same time, this plan recognises that future opportunities in the Borough are likely to be insufficient to meet identified requirements.
+The Old Town area in particular contains an additional supply of small workshops and office buildings. - 6.33 New, or replacement, small premises that meet the criteria above will be granted planning permission.

+6.34 At the same time, this plan recognises that future opportunities in the Borough are likely to be insufficient to meet identified requirements.
 These requirements already incorporate some allowance for the loss of existing premises.
 However, it is important to ensure that this situation is not unnecessarily exacerbated.
 The loss of existing premises outside of designated areas will be permitted where this has been taken into account.
+The Council will normally expect a site to have remained vacant and been actively marketed for a period of at least six months to satisfy criterion iii.